/ Health and wellbeing / Patient stories

-Osteopaths work with people of all ages to help them manage their pain and improve their general health and wellbeing.
-Here, patients share their stories of how osteopathy has helped them get back to doing the things they love.
+We’re sharing patients’ stories of how osteopathy has helped them get back to doing the things they love.

 Dave's story: A pain in the neck

-When IT engineer Dave started working from home, he soon noticed a pain developing in his neck.
+When IT engineer, Dave, started working from home, he soon noticed a pain developing in his neck.

-“But this all stopped once I started working from home – I probably spent all day in front of the computer for two years, I stopped exercising and my posture was terrible due to poor office ergonomics.
+“But this all stopped once I started working from home – I probably spent all day in front of the computer for two years, I stopped exercising, and my posture was terrible due to poor office ergonomics.

 “I started to feel this unbearable pain in my neck and when I sought treatment from an osteopath, I discovered I had an acute neck injury from a disk bulge which landed me in a neurosurgeon’s office.